AdobeDocs/marketo.en/help/marketo/getting-started/updates-to-marketo-terminology.md

 ## Tokens {#tokens}

 Tokens with the word lead in them **are not changing**.
 We apologize for any confusion; however changing all tokens to match the new terminology would break a whole lot of tokens currently in use.
-So you will still see tokens such as "{{lead.First Name}}."
+So you will still see tokens such as "`{{lead.First Name}}`."
 There are no person-specific tokens.

 >[!NOTE]
 >